GoWired/GoWired-Project/README.md

 - Thermal and electrical security implemented, when possible

 ##
-**Be careful!** This is still work in progress and there are some bugs which need fixing.
-Known problems:
+**Be careful!** This is still work in progress and can have some bugs.
+The code in master branch should always be usable.
+Developement branch is not tested, use on your own responsibility.
-- Faulty current sensor operation.